aizip/Rag-Eval-flow/README.md

 ### Demo Notebook

 - See `demo.ipynb` for details.
-- Remember to make a HuggingFace account to run gated models!
+- Remember to make a Hugging Face account to run gated models!

 ### From Shell